-A simple guide to ip camera installation and configuration
+A simple guide to Cloud ip cameras installation and configuration

 Internet capabilities make these cameras flexible as different things like frame rate, focus, and activity can be customized using management software.
 This customization adds to more benefits, such as incrementally adding new cameras and connecting them using wireless networks, thus minimizing the wiring costs.

 Nowadays, many internet protocol cameras come with two-way audio support.
 Two-way audio provides an intercom facility and is beneficial at places that cover larger areas, like warehouses or factories.
 This audio mechanism can be integrated with the door lock to grant access to specific people after validating their identity.
 The audio features coupled with intelligent analytics can detect loud noises to keep everyone at ease.
 The system can identify sounds of yelling and gunshots, and security teams could be alerted immediately.

 IP camera is capable of intelligent automation like turning on automatically whenever motion is detected or performing various analytical functions within the camera.
 Video compression is a unique feature associated with IP cameras.
 Cloud IP camera records in HD resolution resulting in large video files that take up much storage and cost a hefty amount to the enterprise.
 Since most of the recorded footage is the same and useless for the enterprise, it is smartly compressed according to the IP camera’s data to deliver the necessary footage to the user.
 This saves a lot of storage and time, which would otherwise be wasted on just scrolling the footage.